ravendb/bootcamp/src/Unit-3/lesson4/README.md

 either we let the Last Write Win, or we use Optimistic Concurrency.
 Either way we’re going to have to annoy someone.
 How about being able to notify the user, as soon as the document has updated, that it needs to be refreshed?
 This is a good scenario to use the Changes API.
-In this excercise you will learn how to do that.
+In this exercise you will learn how to do that.

 The source code of this exercise is available [here](CollaborativeCategoryEditing).

 ### Step 1: Create a new project and install the latest `RavenDB.Client` and `System.Reactive.Core` packages

 Start Visual Studio and create a new `Windows Forms Application` named `CollaborativeCategoryEditing`.
 Then, in the `Package Manager Console`, issue the following
 commands:

 ```
 Install-Package RavenDB.Client